Dave, in the Four Corners

 Next, I headed back to Norman, OK and W5IFN (aka KD5IFN), to help with some tower and antenna maintenance and rotor swap out.
 Replaced the old HAM IV with a T2X in the Tri-Ex LM470 to better handle the Pro67B.

 It was a tight fit but it worked with a little massaging.

 Six 5/16" x 1" bolts secure this rotor instead of the four 1/4" bolts.
 More is better!

-The new rotor in place and pinned to the mast with a 1/4" S.S. shear pin bolt.
+The new rotor in place and pinned to the mast with a 1/4" S.S. shear pin bolt as requested.

-Ron K5DJ in Farmington, NM now has his 70' Rohn 45G tower and antenna back up again at his new QTH.
+Ron - K5DJ Now living in Farmington, NM has his 70' Rohn 45G tower and antenna back up in the air again at his new QTH.
 Special thanks to Don KJ5GQ who assisted in the tower build and antenna work and John KF5YKH who helped us assemble and tram the antenna up on 10-26-2013.

-K5DJ's TH7DX back up and at work at 70' just in time for testing durring the CQ WW SSB contest.
+K5DJ's rebuilt TH7DX is back up and at work at 70' just in time for testing during the CQ WW SSB contest.
 It's working great!
 RTTY Ron is back!